Understanding Cancer Clinical Trials

 What are placebos and how are they used in cancer clinical trials?

 Placebos are often used differently in cancer clinical trials than in trials for other conditions.
 Most often, when a placebo is used, it is given alongside a standard treatment and not given alone.
-In these instances, using a placebo allows researchers to compare the investigational drug plus a standard treatment, versus the standard treatment only.
+In these instances, using a placebo allows researchers to compare the investigational medicine plus a standard treatment, versus the standard treatment only.

 In some cases, a placebo is not used at all.
 Very rarely, placebo is used alone (see our separate analysis on this topic.)